Medical Alert Information

 Having a rare lifelong illness is difficult especially in an emergency.

 It is important that you think about what to do in an emergency health situation and having a medical ID bracelet or band will provide the Paramedics and medical staff with a way of knowing what to do.

 It will let them know the medicine you are taking and whether you are allergic to anything.
 It can also have an emergency contact number to allow next of kin to be contacted in the event of a medical emergency.
 Most bracelets don’t have too much room for information, so writing the basics like a telephone number, medication list, allergies and, most importantly, instructions to medical staff such as “In an emergency give IV potassium and magnesium”.
 Although I don’t endorse any particular ID band company, the following are the ones I have had experience with:-

-If you have an iPhone, running iOS 8, you can set up emergency contact information which can be accessed from your lock screen.
+If you have an iPhone, running iOS 8 or later, you can set up emergency contact information which can be accessed from your lock screen.
 This allows medical personnel to quickly identify who to contact, and can contain as much information as you may want to give about your condition.